 35.11 Nominal packet padding values selection rules

-An EHT STA with dot11EHTPPEThresholdsRequired set to false may set the PPE Thresholds Present subfield in the EHT Capabilities elements that it transmits to 0.
+An EHT STA with dot11EHTPPEThresholdsRequired set to false may set the PPE Thresholds Present subfield in the EHT Capabilities element that it transmits to 0.

-An EHT STA with dot11EHTPPEThresholdsRequired set to true shall set the PPE Thresholds Present subfield in the EHT Capabilities elements that it transmits to 1.
+An EHT STA with dot11EHTPPEThresholdsRequired set to true shall set the PPE Thresholds Present subfield in the EHT Capabilities element that it transmits to 1.

-An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 0 in the EHT Capabilities elements that it transmits has a nominal packet padding of 0 µs for all constellations, NSS and RU allocations that it supports.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 0 in the EHT Capabilities element that it transmits has a nominal packet padding of 0 µs for all constellations, NSS and large size RU allocations that it supports.

-An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 1 in the EHT Capabilities elements that it transmits has a nominal packet padding of 8 µs for all constellations, NSS and RU allocations that it supports.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 1 in the EHT Capabilities element that it transmits has a nominal packet padding of 8 µs for all constellations, NSS and large size RU allocations that it supports.

-An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 2 in the EHT Capabilities elements that it transmits has a nominal packet padding of 16 µs for all constellations, NSS and RU allocations that it supports.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 2 in the EHT Capabilities element that it transmits has a nominal packet padding of 16 µs for all constellations, NSS and large size RU allocations that it supports.

-An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 3 in the EHT Capabilities elements that it transmits has a nominal packet padding of 16 µs for all modes with constellation order up to 1024-QAM, NSS less than or equal to 8, and RU or MRU size less than or equal to 2996, and a nominal packet padding of 20 µs for all other modes the STA supports.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 3 in the EHT Capabilities element that it transmits has a nominal packet padding of 16 µs for all modes with constellation order up to 1024-QAM, NSS less than or equal to 8, and large size RU or MRU size less than or equal to 2996, and a nominal packet padding of 20 µs for all the other modes with a large size RU or MRU that the STA supports.

+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements has a nominal packet padding of 0 µs for a small size RU or MRU, if 4096-QAM is not used for the RU or MRU, or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is not applied to the RU or MRU.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements has a nominal packet padding value indicated by the Common Nominal Packet Padding subfield in the EHT Capabilities element for a small size RU or MRU, if 4096-QAM is used for the RU or MRU, or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to the RU or MRU.
+In the case of the Common Nominal Packet Padding subfield set to 3, the nominal packet padding of 20 µs is used for the small size RU/MRU modulated with 4096-QAM, and the nominal packet padding of 16 µs is used if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to the RU or MRU.